fradevita/FEN/README.md

 # FEN

 FEN = Fortran Environment for Numerics.
-It is as a Fortran environment for performing numerical simulations, mainly CFD.
+It is as a Fortran environment for performing numerical simulations.
+It is developed for teaching and research activites but with a focus on HPC performances.

 ## Overview

-- Finite Difference solver for Navier-Stokes equations
+- Finite difference solver for the incompressible Navier-Stokes equations
 - Fast Direct Solver for the solution of the Poisson equation
-- Volume of Fluid solver (MTHIN) for multiphase simulations
+- Volume of Fluid solver (MTHINC) for multiphase simulations
 - Computaional parallelism by MPI

 ## Installing